renexdev/programming_notes/notes_on_cuda/3_applications_of_sort_and_scan.md

 You'll notice that each sorting is **compacting** w.r.t. each bit, which is ideal for parallelism.
 Complexity of radix sort is O(kn), where k is the number of bits, and n is the number of inputs.

+####**Quick Sort**
+Quick sort relies on recursion; although CUDA starts supporting recursion recently, it's a challenging task to implement efficient recursive algorithms on a GPU.